X-Men: First Class | 2011

 That’s the real exterior, though, of the Sheldonian Theatre, Broad Street, where Xavier becomes a professor, and is tailed by US agent Moira MacTaggert (Rose Byrne).
 Built between 1664 and 1669, the first major design of Sir Christopher Wren, the Sheldonian is also featured in the 1997 film of The Saint, with Val Kilmer, and – more surprisingly – stood in for ‘Harvard’ in Michael Cimino’s epic Western Heaven’s Gate.

-The Las Vegas ‘Atomic’ casino, where Moira MacTaggert gets her lead to the mutants, was built in the USA, but its ‘Hellfire Club’, in which the powerful elite disport themselves with scantily-clad girls, is the Café de Paris, Coventry Street, in London’s West End between Piccadilly Circus and Leicester Square.
+The Las Vegas ‘Atomic’ casino, where Moira MacTaggert gets her lead to the mutants, was built in the USA, but its ‘Hellfire Club’, in which the powerful elite disport themselves with scantily-clad girls, was the Café de Paris, Coventry Street, in London’s West End between Piccadilly Circus and Leicester Square.

 It’s soon back to the UK for the ‘Russian’ military retreat, infiltrated by the X gang, where Emma Frost (January Jones) is interrogated, which is West Wycombe House, West Wycombe Park, a National Trust property near High Wycombe in Buckinghamshire, seen once before as a ‘Russian’ estate in Ken Russell’s The Music Lovers, and as Madam M's 'Russian' mansion in Fast And Furious: Hobbs & Shaw.
 Its interior can be seen in Disney's Cruella, and it becomes an ‘Irish’ estate is Clint Eastwood’s White Hunter, Black Heart.

 Incidentally, the West Wycombe estate was the seat of the Dashwood family – and home of Sir Francis Dashwood, founder of the real Hellfire Club.